cubeta-io/cubeta-starter/docs/README.md

 > [0] No <br>
 > [1] Yes <br>

-if you hit yes then the output will be :

-> Using multi actors need to install spatie/permission do you want to install it ?
-[No]:
-> [0] No
-> [1] Yes

-we've chosen spatie/permission package to handle your multi actor project because of its usability and reliability so if you're willing to use multi actors in your project hit yes, and then we will install this package for you (if you've already installed it hit **no**) now another question will pop up :
+we've chosen spatie/permission package to handle your multi actor project because of its usability and reliability so if now another question will pop up :

 > How Many Are They ?
 [2] :